nezumiCodes/medical-data-science/Chest_X_Ray/README.md

 #### Modifying the loss function
 <div align="justify">
-The Binary cross-entropy loss function, used for the case of classifying X-ray images, where $X$ are the features / image we are feeding to the model, and $y$ is the output probability of having a disease.
+The Binary cross-entropy loss function, used for the case of classifying X-ray images, where X are the features / image we are feeding to the model, and y is the output probability of having a disease.
 </div>

 <br>